If you’re off to uni this year, here’s everything you need to know

-You don’t want to leave anything until the last minute, so you'll definitely need to read this before you go, or take advice from former students and find out the things they wish they’d known before starting uni.
+You don’t want to leave anything until the last minute, so you'll definitely need to read this before you go, or take advice from students telling us what the first week at university is really like.

 Leaving home to move into uni accommodation is a big step!
 Chances are you’ve never lived anywhere other than the comfort of your home before, so you’re going to want to recreate that in your new place.